JeanpaulRazzouk/LoyaltySystemAPI/README.md

-Sure!
-Here is a comprehensive README documentation for your loyalty system API project:

----

 # Loyalty System API

 This project is a minimal loyalty system API built with .NET Core that allows users to earn points.
 The project includes functionalities such as logging, database access, request validation, authentication, caching, unit testing, and containerization.